Wetability/Monticello/README.md

 # Monticello

-Project with implementation of site functionality using native js
+> Project with implementation of site functionality using native js.